About

 • Constraints are design material.
 Don't fight limitations.
 Build with them.

 • Right over fast.
 Do it right the first time.
-No iteration tax as default posture.
+Backtracking costs 3–5x what thoroughness costs upfront.

 "I'm not interested in appearing competent.
 I'm interested in things that work."